 In a true testament to the power of the people, an unlikely mechanism has emerged as a key tool in tracking and detecting earthquakes.
-While high tech sensors can’t be placed everywhere in the world, people can be, and people (over 316 million of them per month, to be exact), use Twitter.
+While high-tech sensors can’t be placed everywhere in the world, people already are, and people use Twitter — over 316 million of them per month, to be exact.

-Now, in a recent blog post, the social media giant has explained how the U.S. Geological Survey (USGS) has begun relying on Twitter and tweets to track and detect earthquakes with surprising accuracy and efficiency.
-In fact, thanks to Twitter, the USGS can now be alerted to tremors in less than 30 seconds — how’s that for having eyes and ears everywhere?
+Now the U.S. Geological Survey (USGS) has begun relying on Twitter and tweets to track and detect earthquakes with surprising accuracy and efficiency.
+In fact, thanks to Twitter, the USGS can be alerted to tremors in less than 30 seconds.
+How’s that for having eyes and ears everywhere?

 While the USGS maintains around 2,000 realtime earthquake sensors, most of which are located in the U.S., this number pales in comparison to the number of Twitter users who are able to react and respond instantaneously when the earth moves beneath their feet.
 In its blog post, Twitter noted, “At first, the USGS staff was a bit skeptical that Twitter could be used as a detection system for earthquakes — but when they looked into it, they were surprised at the effectiveness of Twitter data for detection.”

 In order to really leverage the platform to its advantage, the USGS asked staffers Paul Earle, a seismologist, and Michelle Guy, a software developer, to take a closer look at Twitter’s Public API.
 While still employing the same “time series event” detection techniques the USGS uses when detecting earthquakes, the team wanted to take things a step further and examine how people actually talked about earthquakes as they happened.
 Unsurprisingly, Earle and Guy found that in the event of an earthquake, people who tweeted about it kept their Tweets short — sometimes just one word: “earthquake?”